greenrobot/essentials/java-common/hash-functions.md

 FNVJ hash functions
 -------------------
 These are some experimental custom hash functions.
+Their design with partialPos was later reused in building the Murmur3 hashes.

 Utility classes
 ---------------